derrickkorku/Open-Cities-Accra/readme.md

 #### 5. Run the application in production mode

-You can prepare this application to be ready in production mode by running
+You can prepare this application to be ready in production by running
 ```shell
 $ npm run build
 ```